 The ancient Arawak people were the first to call Aruba home, but they were displaced in the early 16th century by colonial powers.
 Over the years, people from Africa and Europe came to live on the island, and their cultural influences have left an indelible mark on Aruba's population.

-Want to get to know the island's cultural identity?
-Dive deeper into Aruba’s traditions and arts!
-One of the most prominent ones is Carnival, a colorful and lively celebration that takes place in the weeks leading up to Lent.
-The festivities include parades, music, dancing, and elaborate costumes, and reflect the island's diverse cultural heritage.
+Aruba's cultural identity is shaped by its diverse heritage.
+One of the most prominent traditions is Carnival, a colorful and lively celebration that takes place in the weeks leading up to Lent.
+The festivities include parades, music, dancing, and elaborate costumes, reflecting the island's rich cultural heritage.

 Fun facts about Aruba’s natives